On Board Review

 The dash design is clean and easy to use © Galeon Yachts

 Swiping around on the screens is an easy lean forward and on passage, it's easy to sit back with the full support of the seat and grab the adjustable wheel and throttle.
 It's a clean dash design too, with most information confined to the two large Raymarine MFDs and the smaller Volvo Penta one.
-A run of proper switches takes care of lights and pumps etc.
+A run of proper switches takes care of lights, pumps, etc.

 The lower helm design is new for the 560 and, like upstairs, it's the cleanliness and uniformity of the dash that stands out.
 There aren't lots of different buttons and screen styles and any buttons it does have are backlit metal switches with their function neatly etched above.
 The flat part of the dash uses quite shiny material but the fabric used on the lower dash looks and feels lovely and stitching the Galeon logo into the material is a classy touch.
 It could do with a bit more storage as there are only a couple of small cupholders as it stands.